Leviaran/Android-WeatherMvvm/README.md

 # Android-WeatherMvvm
 A small application is an example of mvvm architecture

-The application displays the weather using the service https://openweathermap.org
+The application displays the weather using the https://openweathermap.org